gwijthoff/Screenreading/screenreading_syllabus.md

 - Alexis Madrigal, ["Books on Paper Fight Analog Distractions"](http://www.theatlantic.com/technology/archive/2012/03/books-on-paper-fight-analog-distractions/254049/) (2012)
 - Nicholas Carr, ["Is Google Making Us Stupid?"](http://www.theatlantic.com/magazine/archive/2008/07/is-google-making-us-stupid/306868/) (2008)

+Supplementary:

+- Alex Soojung-Kim Pang, *The Distraction Addiction: Getting the Information You Need and the Communication You Want, Without Enraging Your Family, Annoying Your Colleagues, and Destroying Your Soul* (2013)
+- Chade Meng Tan, *Search Inside Yourself* (2012), by Google's "happiness guru"

 **April 17: Reading takes place within feedback loops between old and new technologies.**

 - Andrew Piper, *Book Was There: Reading in Electronic Times* (2012)
 - N. Katherine Hayles, *My Mother Was a Computer* (2005)
     - \[selections]
+- Roundup of [Implementing New Knowledge Environments](http://www.dh2012.uni-hamburg.de/conference/programme/abstracts/designing-interactive-reading-environments-for-the-online-scholarly-edition/) (INKE) projects from DH2012

 **April 24: There have been 129,864,880 books published, ever.**